Validation & Auditability

 Cross-basin transfer diagnostics (EPAC)

-• • Ratios reported against basin-appropriate native baselines (late-native baselines for diagonal transfer)
+• Ratios reported against basin-appropriate native baselines

 Construction integrity